ytabatabaee/msrc-sim/README.md

 # MSRC Simulator

-`msrc-sim` simulates gene-tree distributions under the Multi-Species Rearrangement Coalescent (MSRC) model.
+`msrc-sim` simulates gene tree distributions under the Multi-Species Rearrangement Coalescent (MSRC) model.
 It is designed for experiments where a chromosomal rearrangement, such as an inversion, arises in a population, evolves forward in time with a Wright-Fisher process, and then affects backward-time genealogies through arrangement-dependent coalescence and recombination.

-The original four-taxon simulator remains the frozen theory-validation baseline.
-The arbitrary-tree runner generalizes the same core Wright-Fisher and structured-coalescent machinery to rooted species trees with any number of sampled taxa, while quartet summaries live in a separate analysis layer.

 The simulator can be used to: